 1) Go to your local mechanic.
 They will plug in their professional scan tool to read the code and identify the cause of the problem.
 This won’t help you on the side of the road, however, and they will charge a fee for this service.
 You also may not have a shop that you trust to diagnose the problem accurately, rather than try to make some extra money from repairs.

 2) Go to a nearby auto parts store.
 Most parts stores will plug their OBD2 scanner into your car and give you the problem code and description at no charge.
 The person providing this service is likely not a mechanic, and may not be able to provide any more information than just the code and its technical description.
 It’s also possible that they may try to sell you products you don’t need in order to “fix” the problem.

-3) Get the FIXD car scanner to read your own codes.
+3) Read your own check engine light codes with or without a scanner.
+Checking codes manually can be done but, it’s tedious.
+Borrowing a scanner or buying one makes the process easier.
 There are many OBD2 scanners you can buy that will read codes and provide other engine information anytime you want.
 FIXD is able to translate any MDX’s check engine light trouble code into plain English directly on your smartphone.

 How the FIXD Check Engine Scanner Works

 The FIXD car scanner plugs into your car’s OBD2 port.
 This is a trapezoid shaped plug located under the dashboard on the driver’s side of the car.
 You can read our detailed guide with illustrations on how to locate your OBD2 port.

 The FIXD Sensor and free mobile app will tell you in plain English what problem codes exist.
 You will get a detailed description of the problem so that you can make informed decisions about repairs.

 Understand Your CEL

 FIXD instantly translates over 7,000 error codes into simple terms right on your phone.